Ex-England wing Banahan is Scotland women's attack coach

 "I'm really excited to join Scotland women," Banahan said.
 "I've been seeing the growth of the women's game and I thought there was no better place to pursue my coaching career."

-"I've coached in academy programmes and with other teams and I thought this was the perfect progression to pass on knowledge from where my passion stems from," he added.
+"I've coached in academy programmes and with other teams and I thought this was the perfect progression - to pass on knowledge from where my passion stems," he added.

 Banahan's involvement will start with the new WXV tournament that Scotland are preparing for with a training camp and warm-up match against Spain.

-Uncapped Nikki Simpson and Holly McIntyre have been named in Scotland's squad while Sarah Bonar, Lisa Cockburn, Jenny Maxwell and Emma Wasssell all return from injury.
+Uncapped Nikki Simpson and Holly McIntyre have been named in Scotland's squad while Sarah Bonar, Lisa Cockburn, Jenny Maxwell and Emma Wassell all return from injury.

 Great Britain Sevens players Shona Campbell, Rhona Lloyd and Lisa Thomson are also selected.